sei-international/NemoMod.jl/README.md

 6. (Optional) To optimize NEMO's performance, we suggest executing a full, ahead-of-time compilation of the NEMO package.
 This will add a compiled copy of NEMO to Julia's system image and substantially decrease run times.
 It's a good choice if you're just going to use NEMO for modeling and don't intend to customize the NEMO code.
 If you do a full compilation and then customize the code, you'll have to recompile in order for your changes to take effect.

-You can perform a full compilation with the `compilenemo` function in [utils\compilation.jl](utils\compilation.jl).
+You can perform a full compilation with the `compilenemo` function in [utils/compilation.jl](utils/compilation.jl).
 Read the comments on this function for further information.

 ## Automated installation

 This method is intended for users who want a quick, easy way to install NEMO and Julia together. @jwveysey